Part 2 of Our Series on GLP-1 Nutrition and Dietary Counseling

 What Are the Best Degrees To Earn for Becoming a GLP-1 Nutritional Counseling Specialist?

 That might seem counterintuitive since a master’s program is the new standard for RDNs, as well as a more advanced course of study.
-But while a master’s degree will go deeper and into more food science, physiology, and clinical expertise, a bachelor’s is built for range.
+However, while a master’s degree delves deeper into food science, physiology, and clinical expertise, a bachelor’s degree is designed for a broader range of applications.

 That means that on top of the essentials around food and nutritional health, biochemistry, food preparation, and medical nutrition therapy, you’ll also find courses such as:

-And with nearly half the typical course load in undergraduate studies made up of electives and general liberal arts classes, you have a chance to specialize further with classes like:
+And with nearly half the typical course load in undergraduate studies made up of electives and general liberal arts classes, you have a chance to specialize further with courses like:

 These can give you an edge in building the connections you need with GLP-1 patients.
-They also help you understand better the underlying mechanisms of the drug and may unpack some of the side effects so you are better able to treat them with your nutritional knowledge.
+They also help you understand the underlying mechanisms of the drug better and may unpack some of its side effects, allowing you to treat them more effectively with your nutritional knowledge.

 Of course, fieldwork can also be valuable in honing expertise in both patient and inter-professional engagement.
-Many bachelor’s programs come with opportunities for practicum or internship placements as well.
+Many bachelor’s programs also offer opportunities for practicum or internship placements.
 Although there aren’t yet specialized positions that focus on GLP-1 nutritional counseling, there are good chances you can find slots in organizations that have a lot of contact with those sorts of patients, like:

-Registered Dietetic Nutritionist Education Offers an Edge in Becoming a GLP-1 Specialist
+Registered Dietitian Nutritionist Education Offers an Edge in Becoming a GLP-1 Specialist

 While it’s perfectly legal to specialize in GLP-1 counseling as a nutritionist, the reality is that since these are prescription medications, most referrals for nutritional counseling will probably be made only to registered dietitians.

-A registered dietitian nutritionist degree program should have ACEND accreditation, which ensures a level of quality and intensity in training that goes above and beyond.
+A registered dietitian nutritionist degree program should have ACEND accreditation, which ensures a level of quality and intensity in training that exceeds expectations.
 This includes specific standards in communication skills, counseling, and behavior change theories… exactly the strengths needed for effective GLP-1 counseling.

-These degrees also have a required 1200 hours of dietetic internship, which ensures you will have fieldwork experience counseling patients directly.
-With a little planning, you can ensure that those hours will include at least some that involves GLP-1 counseling work… valuable practice for specializing in the field.
+These degrees also require 1200 hours of dietetic internship, ensuring you will gain fieldwork experience counseling patients directly.
+With a bit of planning, you can ensure that those hours include at least some that involve GLP-1 counseling work, which is valuable practice for specializing in the field.

 Where Can I Find Jobs as a GLP-1 Nutritional Counseling Specialist?

-But that’s different from specialized roles where the majority of the work is about Ozempic and Wegovy case counseling.
+However, that’s different from specialized roles, where the majority of the work involves counseling cases related to Ozempic and Wegovy.

 Current Weight Management Clinics Probably Have the Edge in Offering Positions For GLP-1 Specialization

 In some cases, medical weight management programs already require RD consultation as part of the process for every patient.
-As GLP-1 prescriptions become a more common part of these programs, it’s likely that RDs working in these clinics and hospitals will build specialty expertise quickly.
+As GLP-1 prescriptions become a more common part of these programs, RDs working in these clinics and hospitals will likely build specialty expertise quickly.

 Of course, like any dietitian, you’re also entirely free to start your own business specializing in GLP-1 consulting.
-It’s almost certain that existing healthcare practices won’t have enough staffing for these patients in the short-term.
+It’s almost sure that existing healthcare practices won’t have enough staffing for these patients in the short term.
 It’s also true that plenty of people are finding their way to Ozempic and Wegovy, or compounded alternatives, outside of existing support systems.
 They’ll need independent nutritionists to step up and help them through the process.

-New online matching services like Berry Street and Fay are betting big on recruiting crops of specialized GLP-1 nutritional counselors.
+New online matching services, such as Berry Street and Fay, are betting big on recruiting crops of specialized GLP-1 nutritional counselors.

 Specializing as a GLP-1 Nutritional Counselor in Private Practice

 As an alternative, the Food and Drug Administration has allowed pharmacies to create similar, but not officially approved, substitutes called compounded medications.
 These haven’t been rigorously tested and may not have identical ingredients.
-But they do have similar effects, and may be cheaper and easier to get.
+However, they do have similar effects and may be cheaper and easier to obtain.

 While some compounded GLP-1 meds are procured with a doctor’s prescription, there are some pharmacies that aren’t so particular.